This topic describes how to call the API after you publish a service.

 }Call the API using the PAI-Rec diagnostic tool

-If you deployed the service from the Service Management page in the PAI-Rec console, you can use the diagnostic tool to debug the recommendation results, as shown in the following figure:
+If you deployed the service on the Service Management page in the PAI-Rec console, you can use the diagnostic tool to debug the service, as shown in the following figure.

-Item Table: If you have an item details table, you can select it here.
-The item details will be associated with the returned data.
+Item Table: If you have an item details table, you can select it here to associate the item details with the returned data.

-Request Data: This section displays the request parameters from recent requests.
+Request Data: The request parameters from your recent requests are displayed.
 You can also enter them manually.

 As shown in the following figure, select and enter the relevant parameters, and then click Diagnose to obtain the recommendation results.